AEEI/Health Systems Technologies Annual Golf Day

 Things on Wheels

-The Amy Biehl Foundation
+The Amy Foundation

-Reaching over 2 000 youth every day, the programmes are having a very positive effect on the youth as well as the communities in which they live.
-They provide educational and cultural activities that offer students healthy alternatives to all the negative influences within their society, unlock their creative talent and create future emotionally well-rounded individuals,
+Reaching more than 2 000 youth every day, the programmes are having a very positive effect on the youth as well as the communities in which they live.
+They provide educational and cultural activities that offer students healthy alternatives to all the negative influences within their society by unlocking their creative talents thus creating future emotionally well-rounded individuals,